csc301-winter-2020/team-project-21-stopgapfoundation/deliverables/deliverable 2/iteration-02-review.md

 #### Q1.
 Decisions that turned out well

-1. The Kannab Agile Framework
+1. The Kanban Agile Framework
 Our use of the Kanban framework for organization was successful.
 Since many of us were busy with other school commitments, it was unreasonable to use a more rigid framework, as many of us wouldn't be able to make the commitments that such a method would require.
 Kanban, being very loose, allowed us to still work on the project, while being able to tend to our other commitments reasonably.

 2. Communication Methods